dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

-If the debugger cannot locate the source code for the method or function that created the selected call frame, or if you select a local variable or the backtrace’s root node, the debugger leaves the source pane empty, writes “No source available” in the field above the source pane, and makes the Edit Source button unavailable.
+If the debugger cannot locate the source code for the method or function that created the selected call frame, or if you select a local variable or the backtrace’s root node, the debugger leaves the source pane empty, writes "No source available" in the field above the source pane, and makes the Edit Source button unavailable.

 .. index::